majoremai/balanced-store-picker/examples/worked_example.md

 * Metro: 27
 * Extra: 20

+>[!NOTE]
-The exact numbers will depend on the underlying universe, but the principle holds: larger segments contribute more, smaller ones still get a voice.
+>The exact numbers will depend on the underlying universe, but the principle holds:
+>**"larger segments contribute more, smaller ones still get a voice."**

 What matters is that the callfile: